Get involved! Send photos, video, news & views. Text SWINDON NEWS to 80360 or email us

-And responding to the publication, Jeannett Martin, the regional director for the RCN south west region said: “The Care Quality Commission has identified some failings at the Great Western Hospital’s NHS Foundation Trust which will be of concern to members of the RCN and to the population that the trust serves.
+And responding to the publication yesterday, Jeannett Martin, the regional director for the RCN south west region said: “The Care Quality Commission has identified some failings at the Great Western Hospital’s NHS Foundation Trust which will be of concern to members of the RCN and to the population that the trust serves.

 “The trust has already started to implement plans for improvement and they are committed to undertake any further work that will be needed.

 “RCN research clearly shows the importance of ensuring that nursing staffing levels are right.